kourain/asp_dot_rust/docs/appsettings.md

 `load_main_toml()` is a shortcut that loads a fixed, hard-coded path:
 It auto call when ApplicationBuilder creating

-- default: appsetting.toml
+- default: appsettings.toml
-- env: custom by env `ASP_RS_ENVIRONMENT=dev` or startup args `--env=dev` => load appsetting.dev.toml
+- env: custom by env `ASP_RS_ENVIRONMENT=dev` or startup args `--env=dev` => load appsettings.dev.toml

 ## Consuming configuration in an injectable service